woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 - Use well-structured code to show **how** you're going about achieving the goal.
 - Use comments to explain **why** you're doing things a certain way, especially if that way may be non-obvious.

 That last one is the hardest for a lot of developers because the **why** is usually obvious while you're writing the code.
-But take a moment to think of all the Stevens who need to look at your code months or even years after you wrote it.
+But take a moment to think of the developers who will need to look at your code months or even years after you wrote it.
 They'll be grateful.

 Make Steve happy.
 Document your self-documenting code.